-Professional and nonprofessional facilitators typically do not remain in the room with the examinee throughout the testing session.
-The examiner should plan to minimize (as much as possible) the need for the facilitator to remain in the room.
-In rare cases when the facilitator must remain in the room, they should do so passively and unobtrusively; they should merely monitor and address the examinee's practical needs, as well as any technological or administrative issues as necessary.
+For the CELF-5, professional and nonprofessional facilitators typically remain in the room with the examinee throughout the testing session so that they are readily available to provide technology assistance or other needs.
+When facilitators remain in the room, they should do so passively and unobtrusively, and monitor and address the examinee's practical needs, as well as any technological or administrative issues.
 The facilitator's role should be defined clearly by the examiner.
 The facilitator should only perform those functions the examiner approves and deems necessary.
-In any case, if a facilitator is necessary it is preferred that the facilitator remain accessible.
+The facilitator in the room should always remain accessible.
+If a facilitator needs to leave the room for any reason, it is important that the examiner is able to contact the facilitator immediately if the examinee does not cooperate during testing, attempts to leave the room, or if there is a medical emergency.
+It is helpful to have personal and local emergency numbers for each examinee.